Fort Granville: Aftermath

-Shortly after Armstrong's death, Sergeant John Turner surrendered the fort, garrison, and civilians who had taken refuge inside the stockade.
-The unfortunate sergeant was made an example of by the victors.
+The captives (22 soldiers, 3 women, and 5 or 6 children) were divided, and some were taken to Fort Duquesne and then to the Lenape village of Kittanning, including Sergeant John Turner, his wife and stepsons Simon Girty, Thomas Girty, George Girty, and James Girty.
+There, Captain Jacobs ordered that the sergeant be put to death.
 They tied him to a stake and "after having heated several old gun barrels red-hot, they danced around him, and every minute or two, seared and burned his flesh...
 After tormenting him almost to death, they scalped him, and then held up a lad, who ended his sufferings by laying open his skull with a hatchet."
+The reasons for Turner's execution are unclear.
+One source says that it was due to a personal feud with an Indian named Fish whom Turner had killed, but a French report of Fort Granville's capture, found after the capture of Fort Duquesne in 1758, says that Turner was accused of murdering Simon Girty Sr., (Simon Girty's father) in order to marry his widow.

-The death of Turner was due to a personal feud with an Indian whom he had had badly beaten at a previous time.
-The captives were taken to Fort de Chartres in the Illinois country, where they were ransomed from the Indians by the French officers and local inhabitants.
+One prisoner, a man named Barnhold, managed to escape and provided the first eyewitness account of the fort's capture.
+The other captives were taken to Fort de Chartres in the Illinois country, where they were ransomed from the Indians by the French officers and local inhabitants.
 Escorted to New Orleans, they were then repatriated to England and eventually returned to the American colonies.